Chris Fieggen – 1960s Pioneer Programmer

 Visualising the “S05” Program

 Remember previously when I used ANZ logos to “visualise” the storage capacity of the ANZ Bank's original computer?
 How cool would it be to use a similar image to visualise the actual “S05” program as it would have been stored in memory!
-My spreadsheet contained the complete assembled “S05” program stored as octal strings – I only needed to convert those strings into black and white dots.
+My spreadsheet contained the complete assembled “S05” program stored as octal data.
+I only needed to convert that into black and white dots.

 Here, then, is the resulting image – followed by an explanation of what it shows:

-I've therefore chopped this into 16 strips and stacked them into a more sensible rectangle, adding faint grey horizontal lines to show those strips.
+I've therefore chopped this into 16 short strips and stacked them into a more sensible rectangle, adding faint grey horizontal lines so that the strips are still visible.
 By analogy, you can think of this as one 16-line “paragraph” on ruled paper, with each line containing 512 “words” of memory.

 To me, this image is fascinating!
 It's like a historic “street map” showing the whole of a 1960s-era memory grid, with every black dot depicting the location of a single memory core magnetized with one bit of code from a 1960s-era computer program.